ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

   fmap :: (a -> b) -> f a -> f b
 ```

 In the above declaration, `f` is a type constuctor with one type hole.
-Given `RegularFunc` which has two type holes, we need to fill one in, in order to use it with the `Functor` instance implementation.
+Given `RegularFunc` which has two type holes (`a` and `b`), we need to fill one in, in order to use it with the `Functor` instance implementation.
 To do this we fix `a` and get the type constructor `RegularFunc a`, allowing us to vary `b`:

 ```{.haskell .scrollx}
 instance Functor (RegularFunc a) where